JuanMorenoDeveloper/earth001.github.io/_posts/2020-09-09-3-way-to-improve-our-unit-test-assertions.md

     BankAccount{balance=500.0}]>
 ```

-The last version can be found in [Maven Central](https://search.maven.org/search?q=g:org.assertj%20AND%20a:assertj-core)
+The last AssertJ's version can be found in [Maven Central](https://search.maven.org/search?q=g:org.assertj%20AND%20a:assertj-core).

 ## Conclusions

-In this tutorial, we saw how to use different assertions libraries to improve or unit tests to become more expressive, easy to read and maintain.
+In this tutorial, we saw how to use different assertions libraries to improve our unit tests to become more expressive, easy to read and maintain.

-The full code can be found over [Github](https://github.com/JuanMorenoDeveloper/3-ways-to-improve-our-unit-test-assertions)
+The full code can be found over on [Github](https://github.com/JuanMorenoDeveloper/3-ways-to-improve-our-unit-test-assertions).